-Besides her long pauses, Duthé loved pink and wore the color all the time in her personal life.
+Besides her long pauses, Rosalie Duthé loved pink and constantly wore the color.
 In fact, people remarked that she wore no “other hue, even for her underlinen.”
 People also described her as extremely or “surpassingly” beautiful.
 There were also comments about her figure, with one person declaring she had “the finest figure in the world.”
 Inspector Louis Marais, who was head of Paris’s vice squad, also thought her fetching and once stated:

 “She is one of the most beautiful women of Paris; tall, has a very good figure, splendid complexion, a most amiable face, and beautiful hair.”